-It refers that standard XML sitemap includes the image URLs to increase web ranking in the image and video section.
+It refers that standard XML sitemap that includes the image URLs to increase web ranking in the image and video section.

 KPI refers to the set of metrics that marketers use to measure the performance of their websites.
-Examples of KPIs, traffic rate, conversion rate, bounce rate, ranking progress, etc.
+Examples of KPIs, are traffic rate, conversion rate, bounce rate, ranking progress, etc.

 The process by which human visitors and crawlers can easily find content from the websites.